Knexischief/Airbyte-Metabase/README.md

 That is how my maiden data engineering project was born, fuelled by the aspiration to break free from manual data uploads and embrace a dynamic, always-updated database landscape.
 This documentation serves as a testament to that journey: a story of discovery, experimentation, and triumph in the realm of data engineering with Airbyte as the catalyst.
 Join me as we unravel the power and simplicity of Airbyte a tool that empowers live data integration without breaking the bank.

+# Create a docker a container for Airbyte